Welcome to Okotoks BMX!

 - Long pants (tear resistant, durable fabric, no denim)

 - Flat type running shoes (no sandals or open toed shoes)

 You will need to register your rider to race each week.
-This can be done via our website before 5pm on our race nights.
-Registration can also be done in person down at the track on practice nights and at our Moto Shed window on race nights prior to 5pm.
+This can be done via our website before 5:45pm on our race nights.
+Registration can also be done in person at our Moto Shed window on race nights prior to 6:00pm.

 Rider lists will be posted once all registrations are received and prior to races starting.
 It is important that the rider’s information is correct on the sheet.
 Once the list is posted, please review your rider’s name, plate number, age and class/category.
 If any of the information for your rider is incorrect, please inform someone at the Moto shed registration window immediately so changes can be made.
 Riders will usually be racing others who are the same age, in the same skill level (novice, intermediate, expert) and typically the same gender.

 After rider lists are finalized, the Moto list will be posted.
 A Moto is a single racing heat and each rider will typically race in 3 Motos per race night unless there is a “main”.
 Note how many riders are registered in your rider’s category…if there are more than 8, your rider may end up racing a semi-final or a “main” depending on how they place in their 3 Motos.
 Each rider will need to check the list for their Moto information and it is encouraged that this information is written down on a piece of masking/painter’s tape with a Sharpie and placed somewhere easily visible on the bike as it will be used in the staging to organize the riders.
 The list will show which Moto and which lane they are in for each one.

 This rider would ride in the 12th Moto in lane 3, the 24th Moto in lane 8 and the 36th Moto in lane 2 and this is how it would be written on the piece of tape and placed in a visible spot on the bike such as behind the race plate or on the top bar of the bike frame.